mijwad7/elevateHub/README.md

 - It reduces the **barrier of cost** for students and hobbyists who need quality help but can't afford it.

 ### 🎯 Target Audience:
-- Self-taught programmers and developers
+- Self-taught programmers, designers, editors and the like
 - Students working on assignments or projects
 - Online course learners needing real-world guidance
 - Hobbyists building passion projects